 Talk about this list often with each other and be clear about where the money is coming from.
 Do NOT go into debt ya’ll.
 Don’t do it.
 I promise it’s not worth it on the other side of things.
 I HATE talking about money – but I’m grateful that things were spelled out from the beginning.
 It also helps the process from getting messy or confusing since you know what’s coming in or going out.

 This may be unpopular if you have a lot of friends.
 As an introvert – this was maybe a bit easier for me than some.
 Here’s the thing, I’ve talked to many brides who look back at their pictures and can point to the bridesmaids they don’t really keep in touch with anymore.
 Make sure those around you that day are those who will be around for the long-haul.
 It doesn’t matter if that number is small – you’ll regret it more if you have 10 women in the picture and 8 years later you only talk to 3 of them.

 The Wedding Is(n’t) Everything

 You will not remember exactly what you ate.
-You won’t remember everyone who was/wasn’t there.
+You won’t remember all the guests who were/were not there.
 You won’t remember that the color of this or the height of that was off by a little or what didn’t arrive from Amazon on time.
+Don’t get caught up in the big vision so much that you miss the big picture.
+Have grace & gratitude for those you’ve included in the big day.
+Remember, your wedding is not more important than the people in it – your community.
 Planning a wedding?
 9 things you must know

 You will remember how you felt and how the room felt.
 You will remember the love you encountered through the process.
 Take time to remember every little thing people do for you out of love and take time to do what you can to love them in return.
 Have the most fun!
 The.
 Most.
 No one can take that from you unless you let them.